Ion beam

-An ion beam is a type of charged particle beam consisting of ions.
+An ion beam is a beam of ions, a type of charged particle beam.
 Ion beams have many uses in electronics manufacturing (principally ion implantation) and other industries.
-A variety of ion beam sources exists, some derived from the mercury vapor thrusters developed by NASA in the 1960s.
-The most common ion beams are of singly-charged ions.
+There are many ion beam sources, some derived from the mercury vapor thrusters developed by NASA in the 1960s.
+The most widely used ion beams are of singly-charged ions.

 Units

-Ion current density is typically measured in mA/cm^2, and ion energy in eV.
-The use of eV is convenient for converting between voltage and energy, especially when dealing with singly-charged ion beams, as well as converting between energy and temperature (1 eV = 11600 K).
+Ion current density is typically measured in mA/cm2, and ion energy in electronvolts (eV).
+The use of eV is convenient for converting between voltage and energy, especially when dealing with singly charged ion beams.

 Broad-beam ion sources

 Most commercial applications use two popular types of ion source, gridded and gridless, which differ in current and power characteristics and the ability to control ion trajectories.
 In both cases electrons are needed to generate an ion beam.
-The most common electron emitters are hot filament and hollow cathode.
+The most common types of electron emitter are hot filament and hollow cathode.

 Gridded ion source

 In a gridded ion source, DC or RF discharge are used to generate ions, which are then accelerated and decimated using grids and apertures.
 Here, the DC discharge current or the RF discharge power are used to control the beam current.

 The ion current density $j$ that can be accelerated using a gridded ion source is limited by the space charge effect, which is described by Child's law:

 where $\Delta V$ is the voltage between the grids, $d$ is the distance between the grids, and $m$ is the ion mass.